jackhman/sergio-martin-rubio-site/_posts/2018-03-26-recipes-to-override-equals-and-hashcode-methods.md

 ## equals

-- Use “==” operator to compare object references.
+- Use _==_ operator to compare object references.
 If so, return true.
 This is for performance optimisation since you can check this before the comparison.
-- Use “instanceof” to check that both objects have same type, otherwise return false.
+- Use `instanceof` to check that both objects have same type, otherwise return false.
 - Cast the argument to the class type.
 - Check desired fields in the class to return true when you consider that two objects are equals.
-- To compare primitive fields whose type is not “double” or “float” use “==” operator in the comparison.
+- To compare primitive fields whose type is not _double_ or _float_ use _==_ operator in the comparison.
 - To compare objects use equals method.
-- To compare “float” and “double” use Float.compare(float, float) and Double.compare(double, double) respectively.
+- To compare _float_ and _double_ use `Float.compare(float, float)` and `Double.compare(double, double)` respectively.
 - To improve performance, first compare fields that are more likely to differ or less expensive to compare.
 - Add test unless you autogenerate or use annotations.